ivand150/petRefuge/README.md

 The scripts you can run with npm (or yarn) in both apps are:

-- npm start (to start the react app)
+- npm start (to start the angular app)
 - npm test (to see unit & component tests)

 ## Unit & Component testing: